The easiest fall flowers to grow in Arizona (and other mild winter climates) are simple to plant and care for, and bloom through spring.

 Good to know: Prefers part sun.
 Needs regular water.
 Wait until hot temperatures subside to plant transplants.
 Keep deadheaded to encourage blooms.
 Pairs well with blue saliva.

-If this post about the 10 easiest flowers to grow in Arizona in the fall was helpful, please share it:
+If this post about ten easy-to-grow fall flowers was helpful, please share it: